omgnetwork/ewallet/docs/guides/transaction_request_flow.md

   description: "Optional unique identifier to tie a request with your system."
 account_id:
   type: string
-  default: The owner of the given address.
+  description: The owner of the given address.
+Either account_id or provider_user_id needs to be filled.
 provider_user_id:
   type: string
-  default: The owner of the given address.
+  description: The owner of the given address.
+Either account_id or provider_user_id needs to be filled.
 address:
   type: string
   description: